 The best tip about totes, is to buy cotton bags that can be washed on the hot cycle.
 Wash them after each use.
 While they may not have had damp produce or meat in them, you could have set the bag in the child seat of the cart following a baby with a dirty diaper, or someone’s dog.
 These bags carry your food.
 Turn your bags inside out, and toss in the washing machine after each trip to the store.

-I have found wonderful bags at Craft Stores, with pockets; great for bringing those apples home, or stashing a garlic, and several styles had a top zipper.
+I have found wonderful bags at Craft Stores such as Hobby Lobby, with pockets; great for bringing those apples home, or stashing a garlic, and several styles had a top zipper.

 So, next time you are looking for grocery tote bags, get the washable ones.
 Recycled plastic material, and burlap can be cute, but they just aren’t practical when it comes to food safety.